 - Please send a cover letter with your submission.
 The cover letter should include a brief biography and the title of your pieces.
-This letter cannot be viewed by anyone except for the Editor-in-Chief so don't worry, your identity will not be revealed to those evaluating your work.
+This letter cannot be viewed by readers so your identity will not be revealed to those evaluating your work.

 - We do not accept previously published work.
 If your piece has been published anywhere other than a personal blog/website, please don't submit it.
 This includes submissions through Tip Jar and to any of our Spotlight or Spitfire Series features.

 - We encourage simultaneous submissions, but please inform us if your work has been accepted for publication elsewhere.

 - Please title your works.

 - Please send your work in one singular submission, depending on category.
 If you want to send four poems and two short stories, please send the poems in one document through the Poetry category, and the short stories in one document through the Prose category.